-Exhibit: Heat Islands within Plan Area
+Figure 16: Heat Islands within Plan Area

 The overall tree canopy cover for the Plan Area is 43 percent while developed properties overall have a lower tree canopy of 26 percent.
+The City has established a goal of 60% tree canopy coverage throughout the entire city.
 Shaded surfaces can have a UTCI difference as much as 10-30°F cooler than the unshaded impervious surface areas.
 Trees and stratified shrubs and vegetation provide the most heat mitigation benefits when planted strategically to create linear, connected canopy cover, and in larger clusters around buildings, roadways, sidewalks, play and gathering spaces, and parking lots.